Inku vs Renshuu

 Renshuu is a love letter from a small team of Japanese teachers.
 It has forums, custom schedules, thousands of user decks, and a depth that only 14 years of iteration can produce.
 Inku is the opposite: one deck, one opinion, built for the 10-minute phone break.

-• You want native voice acting.
-Inku's audio is actor-recorded.
+- You want audio-supported review.
+Inku's audio is bundled with each card.
 Renshuu uses TTS.

 Feature-by-feature